--Vitamin C aids in immune function and increases antibodies which fight against serious diseases, such as cancer.
+-Vitamin C aids in immune function and increases antibodies which can fight against serious diseases, such as cancer.
 Ingesting foods with vitamin C isn’t as important to dogs as it is to humans.
 Dogs actually produce vitamin C by synthesizing minerals through their liver.

 Banana Dog Chews